-The Company's lead drug candidate, LB-100, is currently undergoing various clinical trials, and there is a risk that one or more of these trials could be placed on hold by regulatory authorities due to serious adverse events (SAEs) related to our drug candidate or to another company's drug used in combination in one of our clinical trials.
-It is possible that the SAEs could be attributable to our drug candidate and could include, but not be limited to, unexpected severe side effects, treatment-related deaths, or long-term health complications.
+The Company's lead drug candidate, LB-100, is currently undergoing various clinical trials, and there is a risk that one or more of these trials could be placed on hold by regulatory authorities due to serious adverse events (SAEs) related to the Company's drug candidate or to another company's drug used in combination in one of the Company's clinical trials.
+It is possible that the SAEs could be attributable to the Company's drug candidate and could include, but not be limited to, unexpected severe side effects, treatment-related deaths, or long-term health complications.
 A dose given could result in non-tolerable adverse events defined as dose-limiting toxicity (DLT).
-When two DLTs occur at the same dose-level that dose-level is considered too high and unsafe.
+When two DLTs occur at the same dose-level, that dose-level is considered too high and unsafe.
 Further treatment is only allowed at lower dose-levels that have previously been found safe.

-If an SAE or a pattern of SAEs is observed during the course of a clinical trial involving our drug candidate, the U.S. Food and Drug Administration (FDA), European Medicines Agency (EMA), or other regulatory authorities may issue a clinical hold, requiring us to pause or discontinue further enrollment and dosing in our clinical trial.
+If an SAE or a pattern of SAEs is observed during the course of a clinical trial involving the Company's drug candidate, the U.S. Food and Drug Administration (FDA), European Medicines Agency (EMA), or other regulatory authorities may issue a clinical hold, requiring the Company to pause or discontinue further enrollment and dosing in its clinical trial.
 It is also possible that the clinical trial could be terminated.
-Any of these actions could delay or halt the development of our drug candidate, increase development costs, and negatively impact our ability to ultimately achieve regulatory approval.
-Additionally, if an SAE is confirmed to be drug-related, we may be required to conduct additional studies, modify the study design, or abandon further development of the drug candidate altogether, which could materially impact our business, financial condition, and prospects.
+Any of these actions could delay or halt the development of the Company's drug candidate, increase development costs, and negatively impact the Company's ability to ultimately achieve regulatory approval.
+Additionally, if an SAE is confirmed to be drug-related, the Company may be required to conduct additional studies, modify the study design, or abandon further development of the drug candidate altogether, which could materially impact the Company's business, financial condition, and prospects.

-The occurrence of an SAE and any resulting clinical hold could also harm our reputation with patients, physicians, health institutions, and investors, diminish our ability to attract clinical trial participants, and damage our ability to interest investors and obtain financing in the future.
-There can be no assurance that we will not experience such SAEs in the future or that any related clinical hold will be lifted in a timely manner, or at all.
+The occurrence of an SAE and any resulting clinical hold could also harm the Company's reputation with patients, physicians, health institutions, and investors, diminish its ability to attract clinical trial participants, and damage its ability to interest investors and obtain financing in the future.
+There can be no assurance that the Company will not experience such SAEs in the future or that any related clinical hold will be lifted in a timely manner, or at all.